narakeet/examples/slides/README.md

 In case there is also an image or a video in the same scene, Video Puppet will show the slide over the scene, with a dark backdrop shadow to create contrast between the text and the background.
 This works well if the image or video behind the slide is mostly in light colours.

-For darker images or videos,  set the slide theme to `light` using the theme stage direction, to switch to lighter colors in the slide.
+For darker images or videos,  set the slide theme to `light` using the theme stage direction, to switch to lighter colors in the slide without a backdrop.

 ~~~
 (theme: light)